Religious debates over the Harry Potter series: Christian allegories in Deathly Hallows

 A number of commentators have drawn attention to the Biblical themes and references in her final Harry Potter novel, Harry Potter and the Deathly Hallows.
-In an August 2007 issue of Newsweek, Lisa Miller commented that Harry dies and then comes back to life to save mankind, like Christ.
-She points out the title of the chapter in which this occurs—"King's Cross"—a possible allusion to Christ's cross.
+In an August 2007 issue of Newsweek, Lisa Miller commented that Harry dies and then comes back to life to save mankind, like Jesus.
+She points out the title of the chapter in which this occurs—"King's Cross"—a possible allusion to Jesus's cross.
 Also, she outlines the scene in which Harry is temporarily dead, pointing out that it places Harry in a very heaven-like setting where he talks to a father figure "whose supernatural powers are accompanied by a profound message of love".
 Miller argues that these parallels make it difficult to believe that the basis of the stories is Satanic.
-There is also speculation from The Leaky Cauldron's podcast, PotterCast, episode 115 entitled "Those Deathly Hallows," in the Canon Conclusion segment with Steve Vander Ark, that the Hallows act as a parallel to the Holy Trinity; Harry accepts death as did Jesus, they both come back from death, and defeat the Devil/Voldemort.
-Jeffrey Weiss adds, in The Dallas Morning News, that the biblical quotation "The last enemy that shall be destroyed is death," featured on the tombstones of Harry's parents, refers to Christ's victory over death at the end of the world.
-The quotation on Dumbledore's family tomb, "Where your treasure is, there your heart will be also", is from Matthew 6:21, and refers to knowing which things in life are of true value.
-"They're very British books," Rowling revealed to an Open Book conference in October 2007, "So on a very practical note Harry was going to find biblical quotations on tombstones, [but] I think those two particular quotations he finds on the tombstones at Godric's Hollow, ... almost epitomise the whole series."
-Tom Willow stated that "Harry Potter going knowingly to his death at the hands of Voldemort, willing to sacrifice himself to save his friends, is reminiscent of Aslan similarly sacrificing himself in C. S. Lewis' The Lion, the Witch and the Wardrobe.
+There is also speculation from The Leaky Cauldron's podcast, PotterCast, episode 115 entitled "Those Deathly Hallows", in the Canon Conclusion segment with Steve Vander Ark, that the Hallows act as a parallel to the Trinity; Harry accepts death as did Jesus, they both come back from death, and defeat the Devil (portrayed as Voldemort).
+Jeffrey Weiss adds, in The Dallas Morning News, that the biblical quotation "The last enemy that shall be destroyed is death.", featured on the tombstones of Harry's parents, refers to Jesus's victory over death at the end of the world.
+The quotation on Dumbledore's family tomb, "Where your treasure is, there your heart will be also.", is from Matthew 6:21 and refers to knowing which things in life are of true value.
+"They're very British books.", Rowling revealed to an Open Book conference in October 2007.
+"So on a very practical note Harry was going to find biblical quotations on tombstones, [but] I think those two particular quotations he finds on the tombstones at Godric's Hollow, [...] almost epitomise the whole series."
+Tom Willow stated that: "Harry Potter going knowingly to his death at the hands of Voldemort, willing to sacrifice himself to save his friends, is reminiscent of Aslan similarly sacrificing himself in C. S. Lewis' The Lion, the Witch and the Wardrobe.
 There is no doubt that Aslan's sacrifice was modeled by Lewis on Jesus Christ going to Golgotha.
 It is logical to assume that, directly or indirectly, that was also the model for Harry Potter's sacrifice."